 We love a reading nook for a bedroom, both for escapism and for display.
 A bookcase allows you to add some of your favorite trinkets or art to the most personal room in the house while carrying on the cozy.

 Add a Writing Desk

-A large master bedroom is an ideal spot for an informal home office, complete with a small writing desk.
-Above, we’ve illustrated the idea with a minimal, simple version, but if your style leans more coastal, then look for a whitewashed, distressed secretary desk.
+A large master bedroom is an ideal spot for an informal home office, complete with a desk like the Shakespeare Writing Desk.
+If your style leans more coastal, then look for a whitewashed, distressed secretary desk.
 If your bedroom is leaning modern, a sleek glass and metal desk or even lucite could work!

 Consider A Vanity